chafey/dicomp10-to-dicomweb-js/docs/spec.md

 ## Library

-This library takes as input a DICOM P10 bitstream and produces bit streams for the following:
+This library takes as input a DICOM P10 bitstream and produces the following:
-* Metadata - JavaScript Object
+* Summary Metadata - Javascript object with Study UID, Series UID, SOP Instance UID, Transfer Syntax, etc
 * Image Frames - binary data of each image frame in the stored transfer syntax
-* bulk data - any metadata tags that are longer than a certain size (default 128 bytes)
+* Bulk Data - binary data for values larger than the configured inline length
+* Full Metadata - JavaScript object that serializes to DICOMweb JSON format

-Note - image frames and bulk data are not wrapped in multi-part mime
+Note - image frames and bulk data are not wrapped in multi-part mime headers

 ### TODO

+* Error handling
+* Extensibility mechanisms
+  * Custom transformations
+  * Strip out private data
-* Document API
+  * De-identification
 * Figure out how to store the P10 header (e.g. transfer syntax uid)?
 * Consider storing encoding details so original P10 can be recreated without any loss
   * undefined lengths
   * frame fragmentation
   * basic offset table
-* Consider adding transformation capabilities
-  * de-identification
-  * strip out private data
 * Consider generating rendered frames (check with Markus about this for path)
+* Document API

 ## CLI